Assault & Aggravated Assault Attorneys in Miami

 A deadly weapon is defined as a weapon that "is used or threatened to be used in a way likely to produce death or great bodily harm."

 Note: Under F.S. § 777.04(d), attempting to commit an aggravated assault but failing or being prevented from carrying out the aggravated assault is punishable as a third-degree felony, the same charge and penalties as if the aggravated assault had been carried out.

-Penalties for Assault and Aggravated Assault in Miami, FL
+Penalties for Assault & Aggravated Assault in Florida

 Improper exhibition of a dangerous weapon or firearm (F.S. § 790.10) is a lesser offense than aggravated assault, but a more serious offense than "simple" assault.
 A violation of this law is charged as a first-degree misdemeanor, which is punishable by up to one year in jail and a fine of up to $1,000.

 Assault is not always a crime.
 It is a legitimate defense to an assault charge if "consent" was granted; if the "victim" consented, no crime was committed.
 Boxing or other contact sports are examples of when consent is often granted.